Acoustics: Early research in acoustics

-During the Islamic golden age, Abū Rayhān al-Bīrūnī (973-1048) is believed to have postulated that the speed of sound was much slower than the speed of light.
+During the Islamic golden age, Abū Rayhān al-Bīrūnī (973–1048) is believed to have postulated that the speed of sound was much slower than the speed of light.

 The physical understanding of acoustical processes advanced rapidly during and after the Scientific Revolution.
 Mainly Galileo Galilei (1564–1642) but also Marin Mersenne (1588–1648), independently, discovered the complete laws of vibrating strings (completing what Pythagoras and Pythagoreans had started 2000 years earlier).
 Galileo wrote "Waves are produced by the vibrations of a sonorous body, which spread through the air, bringing to the tympanum of the ear a stimulus which the mind interprets as sound", a remarkable statement that points to the beginnings of physiological and psychological acoustics.
 Experimental measurements of the speed of sound in air were carried out successfully between 1630 and 1680 by a number of investigators, prominently Mersenne.
+Inspired by Mersenne's Harmonie universelle (Universal Harmony) or 1634, the Rome-based Jesuit scholar Athanasius Kircher undertook research in acoustics.
+Kircher published two major books on acoustics: the Musurgia universalis (Universal Music-Making) in 1650 and the Phonurgia nova (New Sound-Making) in 1673.
 Meanwhile, Newton (1642–1727) derived the relationship for wave velocity in solids, a cornerstone of physical acoustics (Principia, 1687).